-81 Bixby Smith, 93; "In Honor of Lunar New Year, a Glimpse into the Lives of Ah Ying and Ah Fan," Rancho Los Cerritos, January 28, 2017.

-These early Chinese residents were impacted by the Chinese Exclusion Act in 1882, which was enacted in response to labor agitation against Chinese immigrants in California and growing racism in the United States overall.82 The Chinese Exclusion Act barred practically all Chinese immigrants from entering the United States for ten years, excepting only diplomats and their servants.83 It was the first federal U.S. law ever passed banning a group of immigrants based solely on race or nationality.
+81 Bixby Smith, 93; "In Honor of Lunar New Year, a Glimpse into the Lives of Ah Ying and Ah Fan," Rancho Los Cerritos, January 28, immigrants from entering the United States for ten years, excepting only diplomats and their servants.83 It was the first federal U.S. law ever passed banning a group of immigrants based solely on race or nationality.
 The law also prevented Chinese immigrants from becoming American citizens, making Chinese residents in the United States permanent aliens.84 The Scott Act, which was enacted in 1888, expanded upon the Chinese Exclusion Act by barring reentry to the United States after leaving, making it virtually impossible for Chinese merchants who had settled in America to ever reunite with their families.